leoblackdotcom/ad-ill/README.md

 optionally, compress and include sourcemaps:

-`sass --watch main.scss:main.css --style=compressed --sourcemap`
+`sass --watch main.scss:main.css --style=compressed --source-map`

 `main.scss` imports all other relevant scss files in its compilation.